-How to Play Flash Video on Your iPad
+How to Play Flash Videos and Games on Your iPad

-Trying to figure out how to watch Flash videos on your iPad?
-Apple doesn’t support Adobe Flash video on any iPad – including the new iPad 3rd generation.
-Adobe has also recently discontinued their attempts to get Flash to work properly on mobile devices in general.
-Fortunately, There are still a variety of ways to watch Flash videos on your iPad.
+Trying to figure out how to play Flash videos on your iPad?
+Apple doesn’t support Adobe Flash video on any iPad – including the new iPad Air and iPad mini with retina display.
+However, that doesn’t mean you can’t get Flash on your iPad at all..
+Fortunately, There are still a variety of ways to watch Flash videos even Flash games on your iPad.

 HTML5 alternative for Playing Flash on iPad